Companion Board

 Effect

 Symptoms vary.
-The attendant might not coming online when expected, or it appears to be online but is not working as expected.
+The attendant might not coming online when expected, or the attendant is online but is not working as expected.
 "Not working as expected" could be just about anything.

 On a v3 attendant, the orange light on the aux port not being illuminated is a symptom.